motokimura/spacenet8_solution_5th-place/README.md

 - When the dataset is relatively small, the random seed used in training can have a significant impact on the validation metric [as pointed out by SpaceNet-6 winner zbigniewwojna](https://github.com/SpaceNetChallenge/SpaceNet_SAR_Buildings_Solutions/blob/master/1-zbigniewwojna/README.md).
 I used fixed seed for each fold so that I could compare the results more accurately.
 - For both U-Net and Siamese U-Net models, I tried various backbone networks (e.g., EfficientNet, EfficientNetV2, RegNet, etc.) and found EfficientNet was the best.
 I experimented with EfficientNet-B3 to try various training configurations in a shorter period, and switched to EfficientNet-B5/B6 in the latter half of the competition.
 - For the Siamese U-Net models used for the flood detection, the validation metric varied significantly from epoch to epoch.
 I found that applying EMA (exponential moving averaging) to the model weights and using larger (7x7) kernel in the penultimate convolution layer could mitigate the instability to some extent.
 I also tried tuning lr schedule and different optimizers but they did not help.
-- A week before the competition deadline, I noticed that finetuning SpaceNet-5 and xView2 winners' pretrained models significantly improved the scores, so I added these pretrained models to the ensemble.
+- A week before the competition deadline, I noticed that finetuning SpaceNet-5 and xView2 winners' pretrained models significantly improved the score, so I added these pretrained models to the ensemble.
 - To optimize the post-processing, I used the visualization tool provided by the competition organizer.
 I attempted to improve the baseline post-processing algorithm, but because it was already well tuned, only a few changes were made such as adjusting the detection thresholds.

 ## 3. Final Approach